 Another option is the Merced County Food Bank (phone 209-726-3663) which is a private non-profit charity organization.
 They partner with dozens of local food banks and charities to offer services and free food to people in need.
 Their goal is to feed the hungry in the local area.

 Assistance for food is also available from several other local pantries.
 Or if a location does not have enough items to meet the demands of the community, then they may refer the resident to government aid, including CalFresh.
+The pantries may also have free hygiene supplies, clothes, and even seasonal resources including Thanksgiving turkey dinners.
 Click here Merced County food pantries.

 Medical and health care in Merced

 If you need access to high quality medical services, call Golden Valley Health Centers (209-383-7411) which is a private, non-profit health care organization.
 The facility employs a team of doctors, nurses, behavioral health clinicians, dentists and other medical professionals who are all highly dedicated and committed to providing high quality, primary health care and dental services.